rhdtownsend/gyre/doc/source/ref-guide/output-files/detail-files.rst

 response, etc.) found during a run.
-The specific data written to detail files are controlled by the :nml_n:`detail_item_list` parameters of the :nml_g:`ad_output` and :nml_g:`nad_output` namelist groups (:program:`gyre` adiabatic and nonadiabatic calculations, respectively) and the :nml_g:`tides_output` namelist group (:program:`gyre_tides` calculations).
+The specific data written to detail files are controlled by the :nml_n:`detail_item_list` parameters of the :nml_g:`ad_output` and :nml_g:`nad_output` namelist groups (:program:`gyre` adiabatic and non-adiabatic calculations, respectively) and the :nml_g:`tides_output` namelist group (:program:`gyre_tides` calculations).
 These parameters specify the items to be written, via a comma-separated list.